 I mean, you're talking about basically 200 million people impacted by this.

-So we're we're talking real numbers.
+So we're talking real numbers.

 You're talking about impacting an entire industry.

-I mean the healthcare industry is a huge industry.
+I mean, the healthcare industry is a huge industry.

-It's 20% of our economy, but the health insurance industry is a big part of that as well.
+But the health insurance industry is a big part of that as well.

 But there are real consequences to all of this.